CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 Ward Bell: unit test rigorously, acceptance test only the key moneymaking features (due to JS difficulties?)

 Middle-out, domain-model-out: integration test starting from the middle, then acceptance
+- TDD book, Kent Beck
-- Integration tests are valuable to drive your design and catch regressions
+- Acceptance and unit tests are valuable to drive your design and catch regressions; cover every case
-- Mocking isn't as valuable
+- Isolation with mocks isn't as valuable
 - One option in classical TDD (Fowler)
 - Build domain objects for a feature first, then layer UI on.
 (Fowler)
 - Avoids having to fake anything (Fowler)
+- Test the interfaces by using real collaborators or stubs

-[BDD:](http://dannorth.net/introducing-bdd/) acceptance test everything, then unit test beneath
+[BDD:](http://dannorth.net/introducing-bdd/) - RSpec Book - acceptance test everything, then unit test beneath
 - Good code is code that tells, not asks
 - Acceptance tests and unit tests are both valuable to drive design and catch regressions
+- Acceptance and unit tests both cover all cases
 - Use mocks to test collaborations
 - Designed to answer "where to start, what to test and what not to test" (North)
 - Focus on analysis/design, so outside in (Fowler)